Magnesium Bicarbonate is quickly becoming known as the king of magnesium supplements, but this supplement is anything but new.

 The extra bicarbonate ions from drinking magnesium hydroxide act to scavenge up these hydrogen ions in your bloodstream and neutralize the charge.
 This helps to keep your bloodstream in a neutral state and can potentially even help reverse the effects from the accumulation of lactic acid, alcohol and excess CO2.
 This is the same concept as the “alkalinized” water that you see sold in many health and grocery stores sold today.

 How To Make Magnesium Bicarbonate:

 To make magnesium bicarbonate for magnesium bicarbonate supplementation you need three things:

 - Water (preferably filtered)

 - A Sodastream or a Carbonated Water Maker

 If you see any sediment sitting on the bottom of the bottle make sure to shake the bottle again and wait to drink it until the water is clear again.
 You can also find a magnesium bicarbonate concentrate to make this process even easier.

-If you're interested in getting some extra magnesium in your diet, but don't want to go through the hassle of making it yourself, than check out our daily Magnesium supplement!
+If you're interested in getting some extra magnesium in your diet, but don't want to go through the hassle of making it yourself, then check out our daily Magnesium supplement!
 Our daily magnesium supplment contains 420mg of magnesium from highly absorbable sources and completely satisfies your daily magnesium requirements.
 Click here to try out Daily Magnesium today!